 With these innovations, we have created an environment that fosters improved collaboration and ingenuity with our customers and partners to develop market-leading solutions.
 In addition to our customer-collaboration investments, we have also made commitments to the environment and the planet’s future.

 Park Avenue is the first Shawmut facility to be ISO 14001 and bluesign® certified.
-These international frameworks ensure a 360-degree view to manufacturing with an environmental management system.
+These international frameworks ensure a 360-degree view of manufacturing with an environmental management system.
 They help us improve our environmental performance through more efficient use of resources and reduction of waste, build trust with our customers, and give them a competitive advantage through more efficient processes.
 We’re not finished, however.
 We’re committed to improving further through material innovation and environmental management.
-For instance, through our landfill-free and Carolina Star Program certifications, we’ve made a pledge to Burlington, NC and the health and safety of our employees and customers.
+For instance, through our landfill-free and Carolina Star Program certifications, we’ve made a pledge to Burlington, NC, and the health and safety of our employees and customers.
 Landfill-free means we send no more than 1% of waste to the landfill and less than 10% of waste to incineration.
 And the Carolina Star program recognizes worksites that control worksite hazards self-sufficiently.

 CUTTING WATER USAGE